 The City of Auburn Water Department periodically conducts water system maintenance that involves flushing hydrants and water mains.
 We try to notify customers in advance in a variety of ways including City website, phone messages, text and email alerts, door hangers, and roadway message boards placed in the area.
 So please expect to hear from us by one of these methods when we're working in your area.

 Our next flushing activity occurs:

-September 15th-19th from 9:00 AM to 3:00 PM, flushing will occur in the Valley service north of 18th Street NE, east of C Street NE, south of 30th Street NE and west of K street NE.
+October 27 to October 31 from 9:00 AM to 3:00 PM, flushing will occur in the Valley service north of 42nd Street NW, east of I Street NW, south of 277th Street and west of B Street NW.

 Please see the Water System Flushing Map (PDF) for more details.

 During flushing, customers may experience a slight drop in household water pressure and notice discolored water as sediments are removed from the system.
 The sediment and discolored water are not a health hazard and are not a cause for concern.

 Customers should avoid water use, especially laundry, during flushing events.
 We recommend the following: